cemu-project/Cemu/BUILD.md

 ## MacOS

 To compile Cemu, a recent enough compiler and STL with C++20 support is required!
 LLVM 13 and below, built in LLVM, and Xcode LLVM don't support the C++20 feature set required.
-Currently, LLVM 15 isn't supported due to compatibility issues with Boost dependency.
 The OpenGL graphics API isn't support on MacOS, Vulkan must be used.
 Additionally Vulkan must be used through the Molten-VK compatibility layer.